Your Guide to Finding the Perfect Rug

 10' X 14'

-Both the shape of your room and the dining table should impact whether it's rectangular or round.
+Both the shape of your room and the dining table should impact whether your rug is rectangular or round.

-Let the dining chairs sit completely on the rug, with enough room to pull the chairs out and still remain of the rug.
+Let the dining chairs sit completely on the rug, with enough room to pull the chairs out and still remain on the rug.

 If your table extends, select a rug size that can accommodate the table at its longest length.